ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 ### Inline buttons

-Instead of using the (default) `highlight` button, the feature also supports a configuration with separate buttons available directly in the toolbar:
+Instead of using the (default) `'highlight'` button, the feature also supports a configuration with separate buttons available directly in the toolbar:

 ```js
 ClassicEditor